 - Board members

 - Staff members

 - Past donors

 - Other members of the community

-To help you discover your major gift donors and lead donors, you should conduct a prospect screening before you make appeals.
+To help find major gift donors and lead donors, conduct prospect screening, also known as prospect research, before you make appeals.

 - Real estate ownership

 Having this information at your fingertips will help you determine the giving levels for your hierarchy of gifts.
-It will also be helpful when you make donation appeals to your major gift donors.
-The more you know about a prospect’s giving patterns the better prepared you will be to make donation appeals.
+It will also be helpful when you make donation appeals to your major donors.
+The more you know about a prospect’s giving patterns and willingness to give, the better prepared you will be for making effective donation appeals.